RSDKModding/RSDKv4-Decompilation/README.md

   * [Sonic 2 (Android, Via Google Play)](https://play.google.com/store/apps/details?id=com.sega.sonic2.runner&hl=en_AU&gl=US)
   * [Sonic 1 (Android, Via Amazon)](https://www.amazon.com.au/Sega-of-America-Sonic-Hedgehog/dp/B00D74DVKM)
   * [Sonic 2 (Android, Via Amazon)](https://www.amazon.com.au/Sega-of-America-Sonic-Hedgehog/dp/B00HAPRVWS)
+    * A tutorial for finding the game assets from the Android versions can be found [here](https://gamebanana.com/tuts/14492).

 Even if your platform isn't supported by the official releases, you **must** buy or officially download it for the assets (you don't need to run the official release, you just need the game assets).